inkaromarbekova/inkaromarbekova/README.md

  Reading a Big Data book.

- Enjoy: doing projects in Data Science & Machine Learning.
+ Enjoy: doing Data Science & Machine Learning projects.

  Fun fact: like hip hop dance and doing makeup.

  Here: you can find 2 projects in data/business analysis, 1 project in Python, 1 project in financial analysis and my Tableau Public Portfolio.

+ Started the projects: car safety & stock price prediction using tweets